Access4Learning/sif3-framework-dotnet/README.md

 The framework includes a demo Solution that illustrates how to use it.

-    NOTE: This current release is a Beta version that should only be used for inspection and prototyping.
-It is still a work in progress and not intended for commercial use as yet.

 ### Contributing to this framework

 See the [wiki associated with this repository](https://github.com/Access4Learning/sif3-framework-dotnet/wiki) for information on:

 * contributing to this framework
-* the Java coding style to be used and
+* the coding style to be used and
 * the structure of the SIF 3 Framework repositories

 ###Download Instructions